MathisBD/metaprogramming-survey-code/NOTES.md

-# Lean Questions

--   Inductives
-    1. How are they represented in Expr ?
-    2. How do you translate them from surface syntax to Expr ?

--   Names

--   Universes
-    1. Global universe levels ? --> If yes, does Lean use typical ambiguity ?
-    2. Is there sort polymorphism ?
-    FOR YANNICK : how useful is it to have both universe polymorphism and cumulativity ?
-I feel like both tackle the same issue (reusing a definition at several universe levels)

--   Defining commands & tactics the easy way (elaboration/macro/syntax bullshit)

 # Thoughts on derive-map

 Elpi : by far the best (HOAS + relational programming = both concise and easy to use).